 The apprentice will be assessed to the apprenticeship standard using three complementary assessment methods.
-The end-point assessment is synoptic, i.e. takes a view of the overall performance of the apprentice in their job.

-Armed Forces operations (for armed forces apprentices only): Armed Forces Cabin Crew will be used on military tasking, thus no on board sales take place.
-Therefore, no cash transactions will be undertaken as it's a non-profit making organisation and the commerciality element of the standards (marked on the standard) will be given dispensation.

-The three assessments, on-demand test, simulated practical observations and professional discussion, can be taken on the same day or separate days.
-Each is individually assessed and are not dependent upon the result from the other before going ahead, however, the professional discussion must be the last activity completed.
+The end-point assessment is synoptic, i.e. assesses the apprentice's competence across the standard.
+Armed Forces operations (for armed forces apprentices only): \Armed Forces Cabin Crew will be used on military tasking, thus no on board sales take place.
+Therefore, no cash transactions will be undertaken as it's a non-profit making organisation and the commerciality element of the standards (marked \ on the standard) will be given dispensation.
+The three assessment methods, on-demand test, simulated practical observations and professional discussion, can be taken on the same day or separate days.
+Each is individually assessed and are not dependent upon the result from the other before going ahead.
 All assessment activities are equally weighted and must be carried out within the three-month window.